calvinmorett/dailys/content/en/posts/stylus.md

 ![Stylus Example](/images/stylus-example.gif "Change colors, without having to remember hex codes, everything you can do with CSS it is easier with Stylus")

 _**Above:** As you can see, the `.site` class in my CSS was showing `min-width: 50vw` and skewing columns when the site was a little smaller.
 So in this case, I used it to edit this down on the fly and make sure if you had a smaller browser, then the site wouldn't look totally messed up.
 To fix this, I removed the `min-width` and made it the max-width, then set the min-width to something I was comfortable with visually.
 All without having to save the style.css and refresh the site to see if it's where I want it.
 In the future I plan on posting about some of the popular sites edits that I use, and make some of the sites more enjoyable._

-_Play around with Stylus and email me if you think you have a cool style for a website that I might enjoy!_